mohammad-aloufi/COVID19-data-analysis/README.md

 # Released version

-I have a compiled version ready, but unfortunately, I couldn't upload it to github because it's bigger than 10 mb.
+At first I couldn't upload a released version to github, that was because the file size was larger than 10 mb.
+However, I upload it using the binary option and it worked.
-If anyone is willing to host it please get in touch.
+You can grab the released version from [here](https://github.com/mohammad-aloufi/COVID19-data-analysis-/releases/download/V1.0/Covid19_Data_Analysis.zip)